The Fast Flying Virginian (F.F.V.)

 By: Adam Burns

 Chesapeake & Ohio's Fast Flying Virginian did not begin life as a streamliner.
-Its heritage can be traced back to the late 19th century.
-For many years the F.F.V., as the train was also known, was the C&O's flagship run between Washington, D.C. and Cincinnati, Ohio.
+Its heritage dates back to the late 19th century and for many years was C&O's flagship service between Washington, D.C. and Cincinnati.

 In the 1940s the train was streamlined although received no new equipment after that time.
-The F.F.V. remained in service until the late 1960s when it was finally canceled after the U.S. Postal Service cancelled mail contracts for the entire railroad industry.
+The train remained in service until its 1968 discontinuance following the cancellation of U.S. mail contracts the previous year.

 In this Chesapeake & Ohio publicity photo train #3, the westbound "Fast Flying Virginian," rolls to a stop at Russell, Kentucky on its way to Cincinnati at 11:05 AM on a summer's day in the 1950's.